i-Ready Diagnostic Scores by Grade Level 2026 & 2025 in Math and Reading (Percentile Charts)

 What Does the Rebrand Mean for iReady Scores, Tests, and Norms?

 Bottom line for parents: The name changes.
 The scores don’t break.
-Your child’s score history remains meaningful across the transition.
 A score of 450 in 2024 is still comparable to a 450 in 2026.

 How to Read the iReady Score Chart